Have you ever wondered why Easter falls on a different date every year?

-The next time Easter will fall on April 5 is in the year 2026.
+This year Easter Sunday is on April 21st.
+The next time it will fall on this date is in the year 2030.
 I wonder where we will be then?

 And I wonder what it would have been like to be there there in Jerusalem all those many years ago.
 The Passover was being celebrated – a celebration of thankfulness to God for bringing God’s people out of Egyptian captivity.
 So Jerusalem was an incredibly busy place with people filling the streets.
 It was also a time, however, when the Israelites were under oppression from the Roman government and they were anxiously waiting for God to send them a deliverer – another Moses or David.

 As Jesus enters into the city the people begin to cry “Hosanna, Hosanna, Hosanna in the Highest”.
 They had heard of Jesus’ great wisdom and miracles.
 Others were there when He had feed the five thousand with only a few fishes and loaves of bread.
 This must be the man who would save them!

 The crowds took the cloaks off their backs and spread them on the road.
 They waved branches, cheering “Hosanna, in the highest”.
 Their shout of “Hosanna” was a shout of “Save us”.

 But as we know, Jesus did not come to save them from their political oppression.
 He came to rescue them from their sins.

 As we enter into the Easter story this week, know that this man of power and presence – Jesus the Christ – came not only for those in the crowed streets of Jerusalem, but He came for you and for me.